ucsd-dsc-arts/dsc160-final-group9/README.md

 (10 points)

 #### Data
 - All data used in this project are personally obtained.
-For our generative tasks are seperated into audio and text production, raw data trained also include each seperate audio files and text files.<br>
+For our generative tasks are seperated into audio and text production, raw data trained also include each seperate audio files and text files.
+- Audio datas are deliberately obtained on piano accompaniments only.
+This is due to our model training performances purposes.
 - Our audio datas are originally videos obtained from [Youtube](https://www.youtube.com/) and [bilibili](https://www.bilibili.com/).
 - [audio_midi.py](https://github.com/ucsd-dsc-arts/dsc160-final-group9/blob/master/code/audio_midi.py) contains all videos acquired.
 This python file is then imported into [audio-to-midi](https://github.com/ucsd-dsc-arts/dsc160-final-group9/blob/master/code/audio-to-midi.ipynb) for processing and conversions into `.wav` files (saved) [audio_wav](https://github.com/ucsd-dsc-arts/dsc160-final-group9/tree/master/data/audio_wav) and eventually into `MIDI` (saved) [audio_mid](https://github.com/ucsd-dsc-arts/dsc160-final-group9/tree/master/data/audio_mid).<br>
 - Each of these scraped song's lyrics are saved as individual `rtf` files in [lyrics](https://github.com/ucsd-dsc-arts/dsc160-final-group9/tree/master/data/lyrics).

 #### Model
-With different goals of applications (audio/text generation), each part is therefore implemented with different models.<br>
+- With different goals of applications (audio/text generation), each part is therefore implemented with different models.
+Our models are carefully picked based on each's model charactistics, and their functions and relations to our project ideals.<br>
 1. Audio Generation
 	- Classical-Piano-Composer:<br>
 The model we use is a Long Short-Term Memory network (i.e. LSTM), which is able to recognise and encode long-term patterns.<br>